-Flood insurance policyholders who may still be owed insurance money are strongly advised to complete paperwork and file claims before the National Flood Insurance Program Proof of Loss deadline - 81 days after your loss.
-We recommend getting everything in as soon as possible.
+All Sandy victims who may still be owed flood insurance money are strongly advised to complete paperwork and submit claims and damage documentation before October 29, 2014.
+We recommend getting everything prepared and mailed in as soon as possible.

-1. Complete, signed ("sworn") NFIP Proof of Loss Forms and supporting documentation must be submitted before the deadline or you will lose rights to full or further compensation.
+1. Complete, signed ("sworn") National Flood Insurance Program Proof of Loss Forms and supporting documentation must be submitted before October 29, 2014 (extension) or you will lose rights to full or further compensation.

-If you have a National Flood Insurance Program ("NFIP") policy and your home was damaged or destroyed in the recent flooding, you must comply with the program's requirement by completing and filing sworn Proof of Loss forms along with estimates, reports and other supporting documents before the deadline.
+If you have a National Flood Insurance Program ("NFIP") policy and your home was damaged or destroyed in Sandy, you must comply with the program's requirement by completing and filing sworn Proof of Loss forms along with estimates, reports and other supporting documents before October 29, 2014 (deadline extended as of April 28, 2014).
 Your submission need not be notarized, but you must sign the proof of loss forms.
 Get a certificate or proof of mailing when you send it in.

 If you or the adjuster assigned to your claim already submitted a Proof of Loss ("POL"), but you later found more damage, or you feel the original POL needs correcting, you should file another Proof of Loss.
-NFIP proof of loss forms are available online at https://www.fema.gov/media-library/assets/documents/9343 or from your flood adjuster.
+NFIP proof of loss forms are available online at www.fema.gov/forms-0 or from your flood adjuster.
 The forms are:

-• The Standard "Proof of Loss" form details the value of your claim.
-Even if your insurance adjuster already had you sign and submit a Proof of Loss, that form may be deemed "courtesy only," and chances are it undervalued your loss, especially if you submitted it early on.
+- The Standard "Proof of Loss" form details the value of your claim.
+Even if your insurance adjuster already had you sign and submit a Proof of Loss, that form may be deemed "courtesy only," and chances are it undervaluedyour loss, especially if you submitted it early on.
 You will need to submit another version of this form that details what you believe to be the full value of your losses and claim, with supporting documentation, signed/sworn by you.
 It does not need to be notarized but if you feel safer having it notarized, that's fine.
 Line 9 relates to the depreciated value of your claim.
-FEMA Form #86-0-9

-- The "Increased Cost of Compliance Proof of Loss" is the form you file to claim and recover expenses related to complying with building codes, including elevation requirements.
+FEMA Form #86-0-9 - The "Increased Cost of Compliance Proof of Loss" is the form you file to claim and recover expenses related to complying with building codes, including elevation requirements.
 An NFIP policy provides up to \$30,000 for eligible "elevation, flood-proofing, relocation, or demolition."
-FEMA Form #86-0-10 - The "Statement as to Full Cost of Repair or Replacement," is the form you complete, along with your full actual or estimated costs to rebuild, repair, or replace the property.
+FEMA Form #86-0-10

+The "Statement as to Full Cost of Repair or Replacement," is the form you complete, along with your full actual or estimated costs to rebuild, repair, or replace the property.
 FEMA Form #86-0-12